KadirTarti/inventory-master/README.md

 ### Project Planning & Management 🗺️

-Epic User Story: Developing a Shopping Cart Application
+Epic User Story: Developing a Stock Management Application

 ## User Stories:

-1️-) Displaying Products:
+1️-) Displaying Products
-  - Develop elements to showcase existing product
+  - As a user, I want to develop elements to showcase existing products so that I can visually present my inventory.
-  - Retrieve and list items from the Mock API
+  - I need to retrieve and list items from the Mock API to dynamically populate the product display.
-  - Customize the presentation of products using CSS
+  - I aim to customize the presentation of products using CSS to align with my brand identity.Displaying Products:

 2-) Adding New Products
-  - Create components enabling users to introduce new products
+  - As a user, I want to create components enabling me to introduce new products to my inventory.
-  - Integrate mechanisms to store new products within the Mock API
+  - I need to integrate mechanisms to store new products within the Mock API to ensure they are added correctly.
-  - Conduct validation checks on the product addition form.
+  -I must conduct validation checks on the product addition form to maintain data integrity and accuracy.

 3-) Managing Shopping Cart Activities
   - Construct elements allowing users to observe their shopping carts